 Although coverage options vary based on warranty companies, most basic plan options include these major appliances and systems:

-And don’t forget, many home warranty companies have customizable plan options, which lets the customer add on specific systems and appliances to already existing plans.
+Many home warranty companies have customizable plan options, allowing the customer to add specific systems and appliances to a current plan.
 Customizable add-ons often include services for swimming pools/hot tubs, septic systems, well pumps, etc. Add-on services vary by warranty company, so check with specific companies to see if the chosen plan covers the options you’re interested in.

 Yes, most home warranty companies offer coverage for other housing situations such as rental properties and condominiums.
 However, the coverage options and requirements may differ from regular home warranties, so be sure to inquire about the details.

-Home warranty plans do not typically cover repair costs for water damage.
+Home warranty plans don't typically cover repair costs for water damage.
 Homeowners insurance is usually what covers situations such as water, fire, and wind-related damage.
-However, many warranty companies have relationships with companies that handle those hazards, so you could consider talking to a home warranty company about a recommendation for a related company that could assist you.
+However, many warranty companies have relationships with companies that handle those hazards, so you could consider talking to a home warranty company about a recommendation for an insurance company that could assist you.

-Prices vary based on the home warranty company and coverage selection, but after researching various home warranty companies, the average cost per year is around $400.
-However, this does not include the repeat service fees you often have to pay for maintenance calls.
+Prices vary based on the home warranty company and coverage selection — the annual average is approximately $400.
+However, this doesn't include the repeat service fees you often have to pay for maintenance calls.
 Talking with representatives from home warranty companies is the best way to find out exactly what your repair costs, service fees, and overall annual payments will be.
-Most home warranty company websites will also allow you to fill out a brief form online and receive a general quote that way.

 An important concern potential home warranty purchasers have is whether a certain warranty company has fast and efficient service response times.
 Although it varies based on the situation, the company, and the availability of service technicians, most service requests are responded to within 24 hours.
 The service contractor contacts you and schedules a time that works for both of you during normal business hours in the next few days.
 Although most warranty companies can be contacted 24/7 and you can file a claim online at any time, many of them will not actually provide service to repair or replace a broken system or appliance until normal business hours.
 Be aware that response times on weekends and holidays will most likely be different and take longer.
 Lastly, keep in mind that several companies allow you to request services online, eliminating the hassle of lengthy call wait times.